snouhaud/AzureRunMe/README.md

 ---------------------

 UploadBlob adnd DownloadBlob have been replaced with a more comprehensive set of command line tools, see https://github.com/blackwre/AzureCommandLineTools.

-I suggest that you ZIP these tools up and deploy them with the WindowsTelnetDaemon https://github.com/blackwre/WindowsTelnetDaemon to make it easy to copy files on or off your running instance.

 	> PutBlob myfilename mycontainer/myblob
 	> GetBlob mycontainer/myblob